mguntlisolu/glpi-installer/readme.md

 - Moves the GLPI `files/` directory outside of the web root
 - Sets `GLPI_VAR_DIR` accordingly in `define.php`
 - Enables `session.cookie_httponly` for improved security
-- Fixes Apache warning by adding a global `ServerName`
+- Configures Apache by adding a global `ServerName`
 - Creates a virtual host for the given domain

 ## Usage